Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: Introduction

-Recent simulations and models of the chromosphere have adopted a single-fluid approach~\citep{Kuzma2017,Ni2016,BradyArber2016,Ni2016,Gudiksen2011}.
-In order to account for neutrals' effect on the plasma and electric field an `ambipolar diffusion' term is added to the Generalized Ohm's Law to account for collisions~\citep{Martinez-Sykora2012,Martinez-Sykora2017}.
-This is useful to study the highly magnetized, low $\beta$, environment of the upper chromosphere.
-A two-fluid approach takes into account separate fluid motions of plasma and neutrals especially in highly collisional environments like the low solar atmosphere in regions of high magnetic gradients. \citet{Soler2013} studied Alfv\'en wave propagation in partially ionized plasma while taking a generalized approach with free parameters with the lower solar atmosphere case as an example. \citet{Maneva2017} and \citet{Wojcik2018} studied acoustic wave propogation using a collisional two-fluid approach as well.
-Three-fluid simulations, with electrons being the third fluid, were made to study reconnection events in the chromosphere~\citep{Leake2013}.
-In these highly localized small regions electron motion is seperate from ion and neutral motion and its effects cannot be neglected.
-The previously mentioned work uses the {\it Bifrost} \citep{Gudiksen2011} code which employs a very large artificial viscosity for stability.
-By self-consistently solving plasma, neutral fluids, and Maxwell's equations, \citet{Tu2013} have shown that due to Joule dissipation Alfv\'en waves can provide strong enough chromospheric heating and that the heating rate is consistent with the theoretical model of \citet{Song2011}.
+Recent simulations and models of the chromosphere have adopted a single-fluid approach~\citep{Gudiksen2011,BradyArber2016,Ni2016,Kuzma2017}.
+In order to account for neutrals' effect on the plasma and electric field an ``ambipolar diffusion" term is added to the Generalized Ohm's Law to account for collisions~\citep{Leake2006,Arber2007,Martinez-Sykora2012,Martinez-Sykora2017}.
+This is useful to study the highly magnetized, low-$\beta$, environment of the upper chromosphere.
+A two-fluid approach takes into account separate fluid motions of plasma and neutrals especially in highly collisional environments like the low solar atmosphere in regions of high magnetic gradients. \citet{Soler2013} studied Alfv\'en-wave propagation in partially ionized plasma while taking a generalized approach with free parameters with the lower solar atmosphere case as an example. \citet{Maneva2017} and \citet{Wojcik2018} studied\ acoustic-wave propagation using a collisional two-fluid approach as well.
+Three-fluid simulations, with electrons being the third fluid, were carried out to study reconnection events in the chromosphere~\citep{Leake2013}.
+In these highly localized small regions, electron motion is separate from ion and neutral motion and its effects cannot be neglected.
+The {\sf Bifrost} \citep{Gudiksen2011} code employs a very large artificial viscosity for stability and uses the one-fluid approach.
+By self-consistently solving plasma, neutral fluids, and Maxwell's equations, \citet{Tu2013} have shown that due to Joule dissipation Alfv\'en waves can provide strong enough chromospheric-heating and that the heating rate is consistent with the theoretical model of \citet{Song2011}.
+Alternatively, it was also shown that the coupling of Alfv\'en waves with magneto-acoustic waves leads to shock heating that causes sufficient chromospheric-heating \citep{BradyArber2016}.